Col. Jack O'Neill: Something wrong?

 - StarForce Alpha Centauri.
 The Xenophobe race can cause stars to go nova, incinerating the planets in the system.

-- A more explodey example from the same setting would be the Talismans of Vaul (aka the Blackstone Fortresses), six gigantic space stations equipped with Wave Motion Guns designed to rip a hole between reality and the Warp.
+- The Talismans of Vaul (aka the Blackstone Fortresses), six gigantic Space stations equipped with Wave Motion Guns designed to rip a hole between reality and the Warp.
 Just one of these things is capable of seriously hurting the largest starships (and even planets), but they were intended to work together to destroy stars.
 Well, star god-infested stars at least (the C'tan are vulnerable when it comes to the Warp).

 - This is mentioned as something the Eldar could do at the height of their interstellar empire.